Last Updated on December 29, 2023 by Chris

 Left Handed Washburn Guitars

 Back in 1990, I discovered the Boston rock band Extreme after the release of their song Decadence Dance.
 I was immediately struck by Nuno Bettencourt‘s funky metal guitar playing with lots of fast notes and pinch harmonics.
-Check out Nuno’s big hoop earrings in the video below!
+Check out Nuno’s big hoop earrings (and of course, his excellent playing) in the video below!